Logo of the California Fish Passage Forum

 • Wildcat Creek Fish Passage & Community Engagement Project (Phase 2)

 This project advanced design and community engagement for the replacement of a failing fish ladder on lower Wildcat Creek in unincorporated North Richmond, Contra Costa County — the most downstream of three significant barriers to Central California Coast steelhead migration on the creek.
-Phase 2 was the second of three Forum-supported phases in a multi-year…
+Phase 2 supported an ecological engineering assessment of existing design drawings and extensive community outreach, including K-12 education programming and tribal consultation, with the ultimate goal of restoring access to 1.125 miles of spawning and rearing habitat and reconnecting the watershed to San Pablo Bay.

 • Wildcat Creek Fish Passage and Community Engagement Project (Phase 1)